 In order to be better able to compare the original synchronous and our new asynchronous communication strategies, we present in Fig. 3 an outline of the synchronous model.
-The group boundary data arrays are specified by QBCSND and QBCRCV with total lengths of MLEN\SEND and MLEN\RECV, respectively.
-The values of MLEN\SEND and MLEN\RECV are determined by arrays ISND and IRCV, respectively, for each group.
-As mentioned in Section 2, all boundary related arrays (QBCSND, QBCRCV, ISND, and IRCV) are determined by the DCF procedure prior to the start of a new time step and updated by Chimera interpolations.
+The group boundary data arrays are specified by QBCSND and QBCRCV with total lengths of MLEN_SEND and MLEN_RECV, respectively.
+These values are determined for each group (processor) by pertinent arrays, ISNT and IRCV, each of length G.

-Our first performance enhancement technique is to use asynchronous communication for inter-grid boundary data exchange within the qbc\exchange subroutine.
-The asynchronous strategy is an attempt to relax the communication schedule in order to hide latency.
-Asynchronous communication consists of non-blocking MPI send/receive calls.
-Unlike the corresponding blocking calls of the synchronous method, these invocations place no constraints on each other in terms of completion.
-Non-blocking receives complete immediately,
+Our first performance enhancement technique is to use asynchronous communication for intergrid boundary data exchange within subroutine qbc_exchange.
+The asynchronous stratregy is an attempt to relax the communication schedule in order to hide latency.
+Asynchronous communication consists of non-blocking send/receive calls.
+Unlike the corresponding blocking calls, these invocations place no constraints on each other in terms of completion.
+Receive completes immediately, even if no messages are available, and hence allows maximal concurrency.
+The non-blocking receives are posted by receiving processors prior to the pertinent sends from the sending processors.
+Furthermore, messages of zero length are not sent to decrease the communication overhead.
+We have implemented this asynchronous message passing model in the current version of OVERFLOW-D.